justanhduc/task-spooler/README.md

   --plain                         list jobs in plain tab-separated texts.
   --hold_job [jobid]              hold on a task.
   --restart_job [jobid]           restart a task.
-  --lock                          Locker the server (Timeout: 30 sec.).
-For Root, timeout is infinity.
+  --lock                          Locker the server (Timeout: 30 sec.)git For Root, timeout is infinity.
   --unlock                        Unlocker the server.
   --stop [user]                   For normal user, pause all tasks and lock the account.
                                   For root, to lock all users or single [user].